 Great for: All day sightseeing and cobblestone streets (a good chunk of all of Europe!)

 Why I love them: They are one of the most comfortable and reliable shoe options and when choosing a simple design, they can go with a multitude of outfits.
 However, if you’re looking for the best shoes for walking in Europe’s cities specifically, make sure the style is not too overly sporty and cheap-looking.

 Not ideal for: Unless you are having a strict beach trip, I almost always recommend everyone have a sturdy pair of sneakers and activity shoes in their luggage when traveling Europe.

-Best Sneakers For Europe: Champion Flash Gore
+Best Walking Sneakers For Europe: AKK Sneakers

 Pick an ankle boot that has good support and a strong, thick heel.
 Of course, heels that are lower to the ground are more practical than higher ones.